i05nagai/memorandum/language/english_speaking.md

         * I can't abide her
         * He couldn't abide laziness
     * He abided in the wilderness for forty days
+* abysmal
+    * absymal working condition
+    * The food was abysmal
+    * The standard of the studnet's work is abysmal
+    * titanic height and abysmal depths
+* sleep deprivation
+    * the biggest challenge she faced as a new mother was something most parents can relate to -- sleep deprivation
 * none the worse for
     * They were trapped in the cave of a couple of days but they were none the worse for their experience
 * dubious